-Students who are twenty-one years of age and older who wish to consume alcoholic beverages at approved on-campus events must present proof of age by providing a valid driver’s license or a valid passport along with a current Suffolk University I.D. card.
-In the case of a duplicate license, a birth certificate can be provided and date of birth will be verified against records of the Registrar’s Office.
+Individuals who are twenty-one years of age and older who wish to consume alcoholic beverages at approved on-campus events must present proof of age by providing a valid driver’s license, a valid passport or other government-issued identification.

 Policy Created October 1991.